Southern Pacific Nautical Brotherhood: Accusations of collaboration with the Central Intelligence Agency

+Ryan's own interpretation of Chile's political crisis was presented in his book Allende's Chile: 1000 Bungled Days, published in 1976.
+The work criticized Salvador Allende's government and argued that its policies contributed to Chile's political and economic instability as well as rejecting the Kennedy Amendment, stating:

+For ten years the United States fought communism in Vietnam, 7000 miles from California, at a tragic loss of 55,000 American lives, six times as many wounded, not to mention a staggering cost of 150 billion dollars. [...]
+We lost the war!
+On the other hand, the Republic of Chile, situated in our hemisphere, fought communism here in America's Backyard, without the aid of B-52's, the 7th Fleet, or even a Bob Hope visit.
+No American fingers squeezed M-16 triggers, no gruesome parade of American flag draped caskets were airlifted daily from Santiago, Chile, to gravesites in the United States of America.
+What's more, without our aid, and unencumbered by our tactic of "measured response" the Chileans defeated communism!
+The United States government not only has not acclaimed Chile's outright defeat of communism, but incredibly, our Senate and Congress, via the Kennedy Amendment to the Foreign Assistance Act, have terminated all military aid to the new anti-communist government of Chile.
+Why?

+— Lieutenant Colonel Patrick J. Ryan, 1976.

 1973 Coup d'etat

 On October 10, 1973, the Southern Pacific Nautical Brotherhood held -at night- its regular meeting at the home of Hernán Cubillos Sallato, president of El Mercurio, in Candelaria Goyenechea Street, in the Vitacura district of Santiago, Chile.
 The Commodore of the "Brotherhood", José Toribio Merino, newly self-appointed commander in chief of the navy and member of the Military Junta, presided.
 Merino informed that his proposal to appoint as Minister of Economy the general manager of El Mercurio, Fernando Léniz, had just been approved by the Military Junta.
 Léniz had asked the Military Junta to lift the closure of El Mercurio's satellite newspaper Las Últimas Noticias, to which the Military Junta immediately agreed to Léniz's request.
 It ended in the early hours of the morning, when the participants withdrew.
 On September 11, 1973, at the premises of the Editorial Lord Cochrane, which belonged to the group, El Ladrillo was reproduced and delivered to the officers of the Armed Forces appointed to the dictatorial government.
 El Ladrillo drew the lines to start acting in a very different dimension to what had been the previous economic policies.
 It was not only about facing the crisis.
 "The current situation has been incubating for a long time and has become a crisis only because the erroneous economic policies under which our country has functioned since the crisis of the 1930's have been extreme," he points out.
 In its pages was the outline that was later called the "modernizations."
 The coup opened a great opportunity to put their convictions to the test.